Sign up to receive e-newsletters, discounts and promotions

 Cherry's is a fine art gallery representing such great artists as Andy Thomas, Lowell Davis, Bob Tommey, and Jerry Ellis, to name a few.
 Dealing in original works of art of all mediums; we also carry Historic Carthage prints and note cards.

 The events complex has perfect Americana venues for indoor or outdoor weddings, receptions, company parties, business conventions and family reunions.
-The Wedding Barn & Events Center two-story events facility accommodates up to 86 guests in the second floor all and 64 guests in the first floor hall, seated at round banquet tables.
-The Wedding Barn & Events Center also includes modern climate-controlled restrooms, a bridal dressing room, and a catering preparation room.
+The Wedding Barn and Events Center two-story facility accommodates up to 86 guests in the second floor banquet hall, and 64 guests in the first floor hall, seated at round banquet tables.
+The Wedding Barn and Events Center also includes modern climate-controlled restrooms, a bridal dressing room, and a catering preparation room.

 Across the landscaped Wedding Barn courtyard is our pole barn, with a shady picnic or dining area.
-The area includes a 2.5-acre pond and 5K trail winding through the property's meadows, forested parcels and wetlands.
+The events site includes a 2.5-acre pond and more than 50 acres meadows, forested parcels, wetlands and pastures.
 In addition, the Civil War Ranch has an indoor arena, currently configured as a go-kart racing venue.

 Whether you're planning a wedding or wedding reception, looking for the perfect venue for a company party or family reunion, searching for the right place for your upcoming outdoor event -- the Civil War Ranch has just what you need.